How do I sign up?

 Is this a franchise?

 Nope.
-Little Music is a small, unique program in Toronto, run and taught by independent Suzuki teachers.
-Students are our main focus – not “merch”, numbers, and marketing.
+Little Music is a uniquely independent program in Toronto, run by qualified Suzuki Method teachers.
+Pedagogy, students and their families are our main focus – not “merch” and marketing.

 My child is an older toddler.
 May I just drop him off for class?